dion-ricky/dionricky-blog/_posts/2022-02-01-scraping-and-preparing-app-review-data.md

 )
 ```

-The reviews from google-play-store library contains a lot of information.
+The reviews from google-play-scraper library contains a lot of information.
 Let's see what the output of the previous command is.
 ```python
 [
     {